SupriyaChinthakuntla/KDD/README.md

 ## Handling Missing Values:

-Covid Live API Dataset:
+Covid Live API Dataset: Checked for null values and replaced with 0 for columns dead and recovered using fillna method.

+County And State COVID Dataset:  Checked for null values and replaced with 0 for fips column.

-Original dataset has some missing values in Lat,Long_ and Recovered which will be handled using fillna.
+Original dataset has some missing values in Lat,Long_ and Recovered which will be handled using fillna and if else looping techniques.

-County And State COVID Dataset:
-Checked for null values and replaced with 0 for fips column.
+Converted date column from string to datetime column.
+In the dataset we have a cumulative sum for deaths and cases column.
+We transformed each row to its individual value.

 # Machine Learning: